On the Kontsevich integral for knotted trivalent graphs: Corrections - constructing a knotted graph invariant

-{\rm For the second equality above, we use the fact that $Z_2$ of this graph is trivial (everything cancels out), so in $Z_3$ all we have is the corrections.}
+For the second equality above, we use the fact that $Z_2$ of this graph is trivial (everything cancels out), so in $Z_3$ all we have is the corrections.

-{\rm Now we can get} $Z_2$ {\rm back from} $Z_3$ {\rm by undoing the corrections:}
+Now we can get $Z_2$ back from $Z_3$ by undoing the corrections:

-{\rm which completes the proof.}
+which completes the proof.

-{\rm Since the element on the right side of the equality is central (by the Locality Lemma \ref{loc}), this implies that} $a$ {\rm and} $b$ {\rm commute, and hence} $a^x b^x =(ab)^x$. {\rm So the renormalization in this case (i.e. injecting} $a^{1/2}b^{1/2}$ {\rm on the unzipped edge) has an additional, different description: we achieve the same by first injecting} $\nu^{-1/2}$ {\rm on the edge, then unzipping, and then injecting} $\nu^{1/2}$ {\rm on both new edges.} \end{remark}
+Since the element on the right side of the equality is central (by the Locality Lemma \ref{loc}), this implies that $a$ and $b$ commute, and hence $a^x b^x =(ab)^x$.
+So the re-normalization in this case (i.e. injecting $a^{1/2}b^{1/2}$ on the unzipped edge) has an additional, different description: we achieve the same by first injecting $\nu^{-1/2}$ on the edge, then unzipping, and then injecting $\nu^{1/2}$ on both new edges.

-Taking any member of the one-parameter family of corrections, we can renormalize unzip by planting $\lambda^{-1}Y^{-1}$ on the pair of edges resulting from the unzip.
-This way, in all cases, $Z_3$ becomes an invariant that commutes with all four operations on the knotted trivalent graphs and ${\mathcal A}$, with this renormalized version of $u$.
+Taking any member of the one-parameter family of corrections, we can re-normalize unzip by planting $\lambda^{-1}Y^{-1}$ on the pair of edges resulting from the unzip.
+This way, in all cases, $Z_3$ becomes an invariant that commutes with all four operations on knotted trivalent graphs and ${\mathcal A}$, with this re-normalized version of $u$.